balintapro/simpleflex/README.md

 # simpleflex

+If you:
-If you only need a grid and you already have scss processing in you project set up, this module is for you.
+- need only a simple grid
+- already have scss processing in you project set up

 ## features

-This project is a total scss conversion of [Flexbox Grid](http://flexboxgrid.com) so you have any bootstrap like default classnames already in place.
+This project is a total scss conversion of [Flexbox Grid](http://flexboxgrid.com).

 ## npm
 `npm i grid-simpleflex --save`

 ## example usage

-This may differ depending on your boundler and setup.
+May differ depending on your boundler and setup.

 ```SCSS
 //import the whole grid